-Since January 2017 Rebecca has been Director of Collections for the Pelagios Project – a Mellon Foundation-supported research project that uses Linked Data and geodata to build connections between digital historical sources.
-Her focus is on working with museums, libraries and archives to develop linked data connections from their collections.
+From January 2017 until 2020, Rebecca was the Director of Collections for the Pelagios Project – a Mellon Foundation-supported research project that uses Linked Data and geodata to build connections between digital historical sources.
+Her focus was on working with museums, libraries and archives to develop linked data connections from their collections.

 She is one of the 2018/19 Freies Wissen fellows, supported by Wikimedia Deutschland, the Stifterverband and the VolkswagenStiftung.
 Rebecca is also one of the co-coordinators of the DARAIH Geo-Humanities Working Group.

 Blagoev, B., Felten, S., & Kahn, R. (2018).
 The Career of a Catalogue: Organizational Memory, Materiality and the Dual Nature of the Past at the British Museum (1970–Today).
 Sage Journals.
 Weitere Informationen